Indiana Incentives and Workforce Development Guide

 Other Incentives and Business Initiatives

-- Created as a tool to support the attraction and growth of high-technology business in Indiana.
-Designation as a Certified Tech Park allows for the local recapture of certain state and local tax revenue which can be invested in the development of the park.
+Certified Technology Park Program: Created as a tool to support the attraction and growth of high-technology business in Indiana and promote technology transfer opportunities.
+Designation as a Certified Tech Park allows for the local recapture of certain state and local tax revenue that can be invested in the development of the park.

 - Certify sites and existing buildings to expedite the location and permitting processes for business development